tsipkens/aubos/README.md

 ![coord](docs/imgs/01_coordinate.png)

-The positive *z*-direction is chosen to proceed forward, away from the camera, and perpindicular to the imaging plane.
+The positive *z*-direction is chosen to proceed forward, away from the camera, and perpendicular to the imaging plane.
 The origin is placed at the middle of the axisymmetric target object (ASO), such that *z* = 0 represents the distance from the camera lens to the center of the ASO along the imaging axis.

 Projecting axisymmetric objects is typically achieved using the Abel transform, which has a kernel of